 Education Personnel may not transfer to other Catholic schools during the employment period.
-Should Education Personnel wish to transfer to another school within the Archdiocese at the end of the academic year, the employee must give written notice of intent to the principal prior to signing contract at their new school.
+Should Education Personnel wish to transfer to another school within the Archdiocese at the end of the academic year, the employee must give written notice of intent to the principal prior to signing an employment letter/agreement at their new school.

 If a principal is contacted by an employee who is currently employed at another Catholic school in the Archdiocese as part of a job search, the principal must contact the current principal of the other school to make him/her aware of the candidate's interest.
-Principals may not hire any candidate who is already working under a contract at another Catholic school of the Archdiocese, or who has signed a contract in anticipation of the next school year, without the permission of the Superintendent.
+Principals may not hire any candidate who is already working under an employment letter/agreement at another Catholic school of the Archdiocese, or who has signed an employment letter/agreement in anticipation of the next school year, without the permission of the Superintendent.